Gravedigger7789/Goblin-Slayer-Helmet/README.txt

 I have not printed this yet but I plan on printing it.
 Once I scale, slice, and print it I will update this model with the sliced pieces

 Feel free to modify the blender file as needed to export different poly count models.
-The blender file contains both the fully boolean joined helmet and all the individual pieces
+The blender file contains both the boolean joined helmet (without the modifiers applied) and all the individual pieces

-*Update*
+**Updates**
+*3/23/19* - Made all the edges sharp again!
+I also scaled it to 63% so it should fit now, I have not tested it but after I do so I will update the scale if required.

-3/18/19 - Fixed chin mesh, added exports for High and Med poly using the Catmull Subsurf modifier, and made it one shell.
+*3/18/19* - Fixed chin mesh, added exports for High and Med poly using the Catmull Subsurf modifier, and made it one shell.
 This should make splitting in Meshmixer easier.

+*3/1/19* - Fixed all the non-manifold edges in the source helmet

 **Sources for Goblin Slayer Helmet - Remix**
 Goblin slayer helmet (http://www.thingiverse.com/thing:3243177)